RanolP/awesome-mcje-vanilla-tech/README.md

 ### Via Font

-- [Make Custom UI Bars in Minecraft](https://youtu.be/EL2X6ppZSCQ) by Cloud Wolf - A comprehensive guide and example for creating UI with custom character with Action Bars.
+- [Make Custom UI Bars in Minecraft](https://youtu.be/EL2X6ppZSCQ) by Cloud Wolf - A guide and example for creating UI with custom character with Action Bars.